curvedinf/hypercells/README.md

 performance for complex lookups.
 By default Hypercells provides a column and row view, but it is configurable to meet virtually any requirement.

+## Features

+* Easy to drop into existing projects
+* Multiple hypercells instances can be on a page at once
+* Automatically detects and displays all fields of a Django Model, but has options to hide fields, or even transmit some fields but not render them (useful for javascript)
+* Fields can be displayed in a custom order
+* Infinite scroll can be cleaner and simpler than pagination
+* Custom CSS classes can be added to all elements
+* Hypercells provides an easy way to extend all the templates used to render the scroller, enabling alternate views like cards and rich rows
+* The templating system can be used to add javascript interactivity to each row or cell

 ## Live Demo

 [Click here](https://djangoist.com/hypercells/) to view a live demo of this project.